No. The pain reliever in Advil® is ibuprofen, however both are part of the class of drugs known as NSAIDs (nonsteroidal anti-inflammatory drug).

 *"Sodium in Your Diet: Use the Nutrition Facts Label and Reduce Your Intake" retrieved from FDA.gov.

 Ibuprofen is in a class of drugs called nonsteroidal anti-inflammatory drugs (NSAID).
-You feel pain after your body produces hormones or chemicals that send out pain signals.
-Ibuprofen temporarily blocks the production of those chemicals, relieving your pain.
+When your body is hurt or aching, it produces chemicals that trigger pain signals.
+Ibuprofen, the main ingredient in Advil®, stops the production of these chemicals at the source of injury to reduce pain.